bedops/bedops/docs/_build/html/_sources/content/usage-examples/snp-visualization.txt

 BEDOPS tools in use
 ===================

-For this example, we use `sort-bed`_ to sort the input SNP data, and `bedmap`_ to count the number of single-base or greater overlaps between a SNP and a tissue-specific DHS.
+For this example, we use :ref:`sort-bed` to sort the input SNP data, and :ref:`bedmap` to count the number of single-base or greater overlaps between a SNP and a tissue-specific DHS.
 A modified version of this script uses loops and other shell features.

 ======
 Script